Steiner Type Packing Problems in Digraphs: A Survey: Strong subgraph packing problem

 \subsubsection{Strong subgraph connectivity}

-Related to strong subgraph packing problems, there is another new connectivity of digraphs, called strong subgraph connectivity, including strong subgraph $k$-connectivity and strong subgraph $k$-arc-connectivity.
+Related to strong subgraph packing problems, there is a type of connectivity on digraphs, called strong subgraph connectivity, including strong subgraph $k$-connectivity and strong subgraph $k$-arc-connectivity.
 The {\em strong subgraph $k$-connectivity} \cite{Sun-Gutin-Yeo-Zhang} is defined as

 Similarly, the {\em strong subgraph $k$-arc-connectivity} \cite{Sun-Gutin2} is defined as